SaxySam/Git_Instructions/README.md

 The **top left** (incoming changes) and **top right** (local changes) windows hav the following buttons:

-* **Accept Incoming / Current** will select the incoming / current change and place it into the lower window, overwriting the change in the opposite window
+* **Accept Incoming / Current** will select the incoming/current change and place it into the lower window, overwriting the change in the opposite window
-* **Accept Combination** will combine the two changes lines into a single line and place the result into the lower window
+* **Accept Combination** will combine the two changed lines into a single line and place the result into the lower window
 * **Ignore** will ignore one or both of the changes present, allowing you to mark the merge as complete by removing the affected lines.

 The **bottom** (result) window will have a label indicating where the resulting line came (*Incoming, Current, Combination*) from and the following buttons ***only after*** selecting a conflicted line to be inserted: